blackfennec-org/blackfennec/docs/source/software_documentation/domain/index.rst

 Domain Model
 ============
 This document introduces the domain model of Black Fennec.
 Due to the inherit complexity of the project different levels of abstraction are used.
-If you are interested in how a specific component works just follow the link to its dedicated page where it is described in more detail.
+If you are interested in how a specific component works just follow the link to its dedicated page.

 Simplified Domain Model
 """""""""""""""""""""""